What do chocolate, books and wellies have in common? – The EUDR

 I. Scope of application

-In some cases, the EUDR specifies HS codes that also include products that do not contain any relevant commodities.
-These are labelled with the suffix "ex".
-These products are only covered by the EUDR if they contain a relevant commodity.
+the EUDR.
+The EUDR lists HS codes that also cover products that do not contain any relevant commodities.
+These are marked with the suffix “ex”.
+For example, seating furniture is listed with the

 The EUDR differentiates between operators and traders in terms of addressees.
 Market operators within the meaning of Art.
 4 EUDR are natural or legal persons who place relevant products on the market or export them in the course of their commercial activities.
 Placing on the market means the first making available of a relevant product on the Union market.
 A trader within the meaning of Art.
 5 EUDR, on the other hand, is any person in the supply chain, with the exception of the operator, who makes relevant products available on the market in the course of his commercial activity.
 Making available on the market means any supply of a relevant product for distribution, consumption or use on the Union market in the course of a commercial activity, whether in return for payment or free of charge.
 The decisive criterion for distinguishing between the two groups of addressees is therefore the first making available of the product on the EU market.